-The Online Safety Act 2021 includes a range of schemes to keep Australians safe online, including mechanisms to remove seriously abusive and harmful content.
+The Online Safety Act 2021 includes a range of schemes to keep Australians safe online, including mechanisms to remove severely abusive and harmful content.

 Key elements of the Online Safety Act 2021 are included on this page.
-For more information or to report serious online abuse, visit the eSafety website.
+For more information, or to report severe online abuse, visit the eSafety website.

 Adult cyber-abuse

-Find out more about serious online abuse, or make a report.
+Find out more about severe online abuse, or make a report.

 Image-based abuse

-The eSafety Commissioner administers an image-based abuse scheme which provides a mechanism for Australians to seek the removal of intimate images that have been shared without consent.
+The eSafety Commissioner administers an image-based abuse scheme which provides a mechanism for Australians to seek the removal of explicit or intimate images that have been shared without their consent.
 Victims of this type of abuse are able to contact eSafety directly to seek help.

-Find out more about image-based abuse, or make a report.
+Find out more about image-based abuse, or make a report about it.

 Online Content Scheme

-Illegal and offensive online content is regulated by the Online Safety Act 2021.
+Illegal and offensive online content is also regulated by the Online Safety Act 2021.
 The Act establishes an Online Content Scheme which is designed to protect consumers, particularly children, from exposure to harmful material.
-The Online Content Scheme provides a mechanism for members of the public to make complaints to eSafety about illegal or offensive content, and for eSafety to assess these complaints.
+The Online Content Scheme allows members of the public to make complaints to eSafety about illegal or offensive content, and for eSafety to assess these complaints.

-Where content is hosted in Australia and is found by eSafety to be prohibited, eSafety may require the relevant platforms or service provider to remove the content from their service.
-For content hosted overseas that is found to be prohibited, the URL to the material is added to eSafety's prohibited URLs list.
+Where content is hosted in Australia and is found by eSafety to be class 1, the Australian Federal Police will be informed.
+Where content hosted in Australia is class ;2, eSafety will either order its removal or require that the content be placed behind an appropriate restricted access system.
+For content hosted overseas that is found to be class 2, the URL to the material will be added to eSafety's prohibited URLs list and shared with providers of accredited family friendly filtering products.

-The Online Safety Act 2021 also helps eSafety to get the 'worst of the worst' content removed, no matter where it's hosted.
+The Online Safety Act 2021 also helps eSafety to order the removal of 'worst of the worst' forms of online content, no matter where it's hosted.
 This may include:

 - child sexual abuse material